 The trial of Millet newspaper was held at the First Instance Court of Xanthi by which it was sentenced to pay 120 hundred thousand Euros.
 30.000 Euros has to be paid immediately as well as 4.000 Euros for the court fees.
 The act 2243-94 stipulates for the publications of national range, the minimum fine is 29.325 Euro, while it is only 5.865 Euro for local publications.
+(For more information please see attached an article published in Elephterotipia newspaper.)

 Journalists Tzemil Kapza of Gundem and Cengiz Omer of Millet newspaper were sentenced to 10 month imprisonment if they do not pay the amount indicated.
+According to a headline of the local daily newspaper "Hronos" (Time) published on 20th April 2011 the teacher Hara Nikopulu is moving forward to issue a warrant of arrest for the journalists of the two newspapers.
+The two journalists have not been arrested yet.